 Being able to change the trigger pull force on the fly allows the game to communicate far more information back to the player through one of the most important buttons on the controller.
 Opening up pathways for communicating additional information to the player is what haptics is all about, and it adds another layer of immersion.

 For instance, in another game you could imagine the trigger suddenly becoming very hard to pull once your gun is out of ammo—to intuitively indicate that the current trigger pull is ‘invalid’ without needing to flash text on the screen.

-It should be pointed out that, while the adaptive triggers are quite impressive, they don’t support what you’d call ‘force feedback’.
-That would be where the triggers don’t just resist your pull to a greater or lesser effect, but can actively push back against your finger.
+It should be pointed out that, while the adaptive triggers are quite impressive, they don’t support what you’d call ‘force feedback’ (which would be where the triggers don’t just resist your pull to a greater or lesser effect, but can actively push back against your finger).

 And then there’s the DualSense tracking, which has astounded me.
 To be clear: the tracking in the DualSense controller is only rotational (3DOF) right now, but Sony seems to have found some ultra-precise IMU because, even without any external reference point, the DualSense controller seems almost devoid of drift.